EECi/home/README.md

 ## Adding a post

 Posts are stored in _posts folder.
 The file name must start with date in this format YYYY-MM-DD-blogpostname.
 This will allow the most recent posts to always appear on the homepages.

+# Repo organisation

+This section explains the repo organisation:

+* _layouts: contains file layouts
+* _includes: contains the little bits that are included in the layouts such as headers and footers
+* _pages: static pages which are accessible from menu bar, but also those that don't fit in any category such as our bespoke error page
+* _posts: news stories
+* _docs: documents sorted in folders, mainly our people and projects pages
+* Images: where we store the images for the main pages
+* assets: contains formatting css pics and logo in a separate image folder